andreafalletti/hyprland-/Contributing-&-Debugging.md

 attach and profile in your preferred way.

+## Notice
+For all ways, make sure to `sudo make clear` to clear any root-owned files.
+Also, before the first build (or after some updates, possibly) `make config`.
+(If you get any `missing header file "...-protocol.h"`, you need to `make config`.)

 # Running
 when running Hyprland in Debug mode, the config is `~/.config/hypr/hyprlandd.conf` and the logs can be found at `/tmp/hypr/hyprlandd.conf`.